 In the following two cases, no language test is required:

-If students choose the University of Glasgow for their second year of study, they are required to confirm their English language proficiency level with IELTS 7.0 (with no subset less than 6.5) or equivalent (if English is not their first language or they did not study their undergraduate degree in an English speaking country, as recognised by the UK Home Office).
+If students choose the University of Glasgow for their second year of study, they are required to confirm their English language proficiency level with IELTS 7.0 (with no subset less than 6.5) or equivalent (if English is not their first language or they did not study their undergraduate degree (or a masters degree of at least 9 months) in an English speaking country, as recognised by the UK Home Office).

 If students choose Université libre de Bruxelles for their second year of study, they are required to submit a certificate proving a passive level of French:

-Students applying to the Glasgow study track should be aware that, if they intend to apply for a UK Student Visa, their English Language proficiency test should be dated within 2 years and 5 months of the programme start date.
+Students applying to the Glasgow study track should be aware that, if they intend to apply for a UK Student Visa, their English Language proficiency test must be dated within 2 years and 5 months of the programme start date (1 October at Leuphana University of Lüneburg).

 Applications for the Erasmus Mundus Joint Master in International Law of Security, Peace and Sustainable Development are now open.